-All six-speed transmissions are equipped with a capped dipstick tube.
+The six-speed transmission is equipped with a capped dipstick tube.
 It is sealed and should not be tampered with.
 Your authorized dealer has the necessary tools to ensure that the fluid level is set properly.

-Selection of Lubricant
+Selection Of Lubricant

 It is important that the proper lubricant is used in the transmission to assure optimum transmission performance.
 Use only the manufacturer's recommended transmission fluid.
 Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.
 It is important that the transmission fluid be maintained at the prescribed level using the recommended fluid.
 No chemical flushes should be used in any transmission; only the approved lubricant may be used.